Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit: Preliminaries

 \section{Preliminaries}

-As stressed above, since we want a uniform result in $\kap$, in particular, as $\kap \to 0$, a lot of the framework from the study of Euler-Coriolis equation comes in handy.
+As stressed above, since we want a result uniform in $\kap$, in particular, as $\kap \to 0$, a lot of the framework from the study of inviscid case comes in handy.
 We list here the main tools we inherit from \cite{GPW}.